Audiveris/audiveris/docs/_pages/ui_tools/remove_relation.md

 To select this relation, we first select the involved sharp sign.
 This will result in the picture above.

-Then we use a right-click to display the context popup menu, hover on the `Inters...` submenu, then on the sharp item to see the `Relations:` list of relations this Inter is involved in.
+Then we use a right-click to display the context pop-up menu, hover on the `Inters...` submenu, then on the sharp item to see the `Relations:` list of relations this Inter is involved in.

 By clicking on the _AlterHead_ relation, we will be prompted to confirm the removal of this